Gartner’s top 5 data & analytics predictions for 2025

 More and more, data and analytics leaders worldwide are seeking ways to better work with leading AI tools, invest in their data products, and continue using their data as an organizational asset rather than a setback.

-The following are Gartner’s top D&A predictions for the second half of 2024 and 2025:
+The following are Gartner’s top D&A predictions for 2025:

 CDAOs must step up or step out